-Research and development expenses consist primarily of salaries and personnel expenses, stock-based compensation expense, laboratory supplies, pre-clinical and clinical studies, manufacturing costs, allocated facilities costs, subcontracted research expenses and expenses for trademark registration and technology licenses.
+Research and development expenses consist primarily of salaries and personnel related expenses, stock-based compensation expense, laboratory supplies, pre-clinical and clinical studies, manufacturing costs, allocated facilities costs, subcontracted research expenses and expenses for trademark registration and technology licenses.
 Costs to acquire technologies that are utilized in research and development and that have no alternative future use are expensed as incurred.
-Research and development expenses were \$31.2 million, \$25.6 million, and \$21.5 million, for 2008, 2007, and 2006, respectively.
+Research and development expenses were \$29.0 million, \$31.2 million, and \$25.6 million, for 2009, 2008 and 2007, respectively.
 We believe that continued investment in research and development is critical to attaining our strategic objectives.
-We expect these expenses will increase as we increasingly focus on development of ZFP Therapeutics.
+We expect these expenses will increase as we continue to focus on development of ZFP Therapeutics.
 Specifically, in order to develop ZFPs as commercially relevant therapeutics, we expect to expend additional resources on manufacturing, regulatory affairs and clinical research.